HackYourFuture/HTML-CSS/Week2/README.md

 You can think of it like a video game.
 You get to a certain point in the game, after hours of struggle.
 You're really proud of how far you've come, and don't want to do it over again in case you die.
 So you decide to _save your game_.
 If something bad happens after that point you can always reload your game and start from that point on.

 This is exactly what happens with GIT: however, instead of calling it _saving your game_ we call it **committing your changes**.
 A "change" is a code modification you made in one or more files.
 It's recommended to commit multiple times a day, every time you make something that is worth saving.
 Making commits often also makes it easier to reset your work to the last working state.
-Discarding changes with GIT is beter than to trust on CTRL-Z to undo failed attempts.
+Discarding changes with GIT is better than to trust on CTRL-Z to undo failed attempts.

 If you ever would want to go back to a previous _game save_ you can make GIT help you do so by **checking out to that commit**.
 You will learn more about that in the next sections.